morengab/d3-tech-talk/README.md

 D3.js Tech Talk
 =================

-An introduction to the [D3.js](http://d3js.org/) visualization library.
+An introduction to the [D3.js](http://d3js.org/) visualization library based on Scotty Murray's D3 tutorials.

 #The Seven Stages of Visualizing Data
 *By Ben Fry*